In Virginia, Romney blames Obama for potential defense cuts

+* Nexus REIT announces $147 million strategic acquisition, $55 million bought deal equity offering and $15 million private placement

-SPRINGFIELD, Virginia U.S. Republican presidential candidate Mitt Romney, lagging behind in polls, squared off against rival President Barack Obama on Thursday over potential defense cuts that could kick in early next year.
+SPRINGFIELD, Va., Sept 27 U.S. Republican presidential candidate Mitt Romney, lagging behind in polls, squared off against rival President Barack Obama on Thursday over potential defense cuts that could kick in early next year.

 Speaking in the suburbs of Washington which are home to thousands of defense jobs, Romney blamed Obama for the proposed $1.2 trillion that is set to be cut from Pentagon spending as part of a deal Obama made with Congress in the summer of 2011.